SumoLogic/sumologic-documentation/docs/api/ingest-budget-v2.md

 The Ingest Budget Management V2 APIs allow you to manage metadata-based [ingest budgets](/docs/manage/ingestion-volume/ingest-budgets) (with a scope) from HTTP endpoints.

 :::note
-Ingest Budget Management V1 APIs have been deprecated.
+Ingest Budget Management V1 APIs have been removed and are no longer supported.
 :::

 ## Prerequisites